schmidt-marvin/revoker/README.md

 # Introduction
 This repository contains a Java 8 implementation of a Certificate Revocation List (CRL) Distribution Point and an Online Certificate Status Protocol (OCSP) Responder.

+# Changes in this fork
+This fork adds customized functionality to support certificate revocation needs of my [bachelors thesis **"Signed QR-Codes"**](https://gitlab.rlp.net/marvin/ws2122-bachelor/). <br>Changes made to the original repo will be tracked here:
+- [x] OCSP using ECDSA keys
+- [x] Improved usage documentation<br>(Changes in README.md marked with *)

 # Overview
 This app is a Dropwizard app that can respond to CRL requests and OCSP requests for a given CA. You need to provide the app